Xc banner image

 Every month, another vendor slides into your inbox with the same compelling story: "Stop paying per-token fees to OpenAI.
 Run AI models on your own hardware and watch the savings roll in."

 It's an appealing narrative.
 Own your infrastructure, control your destiny, eliminate those monthly API bills.
-What CFO wouldn't be on board with that?
+What CFO wouldn't love that?

 But here's the thing about infrastructure ownership: the sticker price is never the real price.